8BitGinger/gumshoe/README.md

 I generated the artwork and the music track from:
 [AI Test Kitchen](https://aitestkitchen.withgoogle.com/)

-_except_ for the Character Art in the Story Teller Page where I switched it up and used:
+_except_ for the Neon City Police Characters in the Story Teller Page where I switched it up and used:
 [OpenArt](https://openart.ai/)

 It was actually quite easy and fun once I got a handle on some of the prompts.
 I was quite impressed with the results. _Of course it required many hours of photoshop to correct, edit, shade, and sepia, tone each image, but totally worth it!_

-Gumshoe Neon City and other Logos and smaller PNGs are designed by me with assets from [pngTree](https://pngtree.com/)
+Gumshoe Neon City logs and matching Page Logos were designed by me with assets from [pngTree](https://pngtree.com/)

 Intro screen re-mixed on: [Spline](https://spline.design/)